iurietarlev/django_bonds_api/README.md

 }
 ```

-`POST /logout/` - makes the token generated at login no longer valid
+`POST /logout/` - makes the token generated at login no longer valid.

 #### BONDS API

-Using the token that is generated when a user is registered or logged in, the user can send a request to:
+Using the token that is generated when a user is registered or logged in (by adding the token in the header), the user can send a request to:

 `POST /bonds/`
 to create a "bond" with data that looks like: